ScotGovAnalysis/poverty-publications/README.md

   * website/accessibility.Rmd
   * website/uncertainty.Rmd
   * website/contact.Rmd

+  Most of the figures in the commentary are automatically produced; however, the text is not.

 * Run last line of R/08_create_website.R again, inspect website, make required changes to the commentary in the .Rmd files, and repeat until happy